thanpolas/univ3prices/README.md

 <br />

-> Check out the other Uniswap and crypto libraries, that depend on this library:
+> Check out the other Uniswap and crypto libraries, that depend on this library and this library depends on:
 >
 > 💰 ["@thanpolas/univ3prices" for calculating Uniswap V3 Prices][univ3prices].
 > <br />🔧 ["@thanpolas/crypto-utils" for calculating and formatting tokens and fractions][crypto-utils].